Little Green Men Ltd 2007. Tutorial DVD. Play on any regular DVD player worldwide (recommended) or CD-ROM; Run time approximately 2 hours & 22 minutes

 The Tape Wing Caddis has too distinct an outline for it to be taken by 'mistake'.
 It is a surface riding adult caddis - period.
 At dusk, with good caddis activity, (usually the Hydropsychidae), this pattern can be lethal.
 True most of the splashing and swirling rises will be to the ascending phyrate adults (pupae).
 But remember, in the general mêlée of emergence, there will be casualties - imperfect flies, exhausted flies, plus returning egg layers.
 So try the Tape Wing or the Balloon Caddis if you find yourself in, or even suspect, caddis activity.

-International customer: We charge shipping charges depending order weight/size/destination country.
-For example for this DVD we charge $12.95 Airmail postage worldwide (Canada $8.95) and we add the postage MANUALLY to the invoice before charge Grand Total to customers credit card.
+International customer: We charge shipping fees depending on the order weight/size/destination country.
+For example for this DVD Airmail postage fees are $12.95 worldwide (Canada $9.95) and we’ll add the postage MANUALLY to the invoice before charging the Grand Total to customers credit card.
 For questions please email to Pkell1014@aol.com